rdkcentral/rdkb-halif-cm/docs/pages/CMhalSpec.md

 ## Logging and debugging requirements

-The CM HAL component must record all errors and critical informative messages.
-This can be achieved by using either the printf or the syslog method.
-These tools are useful in identifying, and debugging the issues and understanding the functional flow of the system.
+The component is required to record all errors and critical informative messages to aid in identifying, debugging, and understanding the functional flow of the system.
+Logging should be implemented using the syslog method, as it provides robust logging capabilities suited for system-level software.
+The use of `printf` is discouraged unless `syslog` is not available.

-The logging should be consistent across all HAL components.

-If the vendor is going to log then it has to be logged in `cm_vendor_hal.log` file name which can be placed in `/rdklogs/logs/` directory.

-Logging should be defined with log levels as per Linux standard logging.
+All HAL components must adhere to a consistent logging process.
+When logging is necessary, it should be performed into the `cm_vendor_hal.log` file, which is located in either the `/rdklogs/logs/` directory.

-The logging levels specified by the Linux standard logging, in descending order of severity, are FATAL, ERROR, WARNING, NOTICE, INFO, DEBUG, TRACE.
+Logs must be categorized according to the following log levels, as defined by the Linux standard logging system, listed here in descending order of severity:

+- **FATAL**: Critical conditions, typically indicating system crashes or severe failures that require immediate attention.
+- **ERROR**: Non-fatal error conditions that nonetheless significantly impede normal operation.
+- **WARNING**: Potentially harmful situations that do not yet represent errors.
+- **NOTICE**: Important but not error-level events.
+- **INFO**: General informational messages that highlight system operations.
+- **DEBUG**: Detailed information typically useful only when diagnosing problems.
+- **TRACE**: Very fine-grained logging to trace the internal flow of the system.

+Each log entry should include a timestamp, the log level, and a message describing the event or condition.
+This standard format will facilitate easier parsing and analysis of log files across different vendors and components.

 ## Memory and performance requirements